-To book Timandra Harkness please contact a JLA agent.
+To book Timandra Harkness please contact your JLA Agent.

 Science writer, broadcaster, sometime comedian and co-host of Radio 4’s look into what the future holds, Timandra examines the effects of all areas of technology.
 She is the author of Big Data: does size matter? and has written for Wired, the Guardian and the Telegraph.

 Timandra Harkness is a science writer, broadcaster and comedian.
 She has performed maths standup, presented on Radio 4, and written a book; Big Data: does size matter?

 After performing improvised and standup comedy, hosting cabaret, and touring with a tented circus, Timandra formed the first comedy science double-act in the UK with neuroscientist Dr Helen Pilcher.